 - Restore, protect and actively manage vulnerable natural areas to maintain and enhance the St. Louis region’s biodiversity and ecosystem services provided by our public lands;

-- Foster regional partnerships between public land managers, community members and local organizations to align restoration efforts across priority natural areas;
+- Foster regional partnerships between public land managers, community members, and local organizations to align restoration efforts across priority natural areas;

-- Adapt successful local and national stewardship models to develop a coordinated program for the St. Louis region to achieve standardization of restoration techniques, management plans, reporting, monitoring and communication;
+- Adapt successful local and national stewardship models to develop a coordinated program for the St. Louis region to achieve standardization of restoration techniques, management plans, reporting, monitoring, and communication;

 - Empower community members to become leaders invested in their local parks.

-Foundational to the Community Stewardship Alliance are Site Ambassadors.
+Foundational to the Community Stewardship Alliance are our Site Ambassadors.
 Site Ambassadors are dedicated and trained volunteers who serve as the backbone of the Community Stewardship Alliance.
 They build a community of stewardship around the county parks’ natural areas to safeguard their future.
 Site Ambassadors commit to stewarding a specific park in collaboration with the CSA partners.
 Site Ambassadors oversee the management of a natural area, working with the CSA partners and parks staff to meet the goals listed in their restoration management plans.
 Site Ambassadors recruit local volunteers and schedule workdays to help achieve those goals and are provided ongoing support through CSA partners and the ability to network with other CSA Site Ambassadors.